Trump and North Korea's Kim predict success in high-stakes nuclear summit

 Trump, responding to the statement on Twitter, said Cohen was lying to reduce his prison time.
 He declined to respond when a reporter asked him about Cohen later.

-For live coverage of the summit, click: here; Eikon SUMMIT LIVE [nL3N20M1H6]; Reporting by Soyoung Kim and Jeff Mason in HANOI.; Editing by Robert Birsel and Lincoln Feast
+Reporting by Soyoung Kim and Jeff Mason in HANOI; Additional reporting by Hyonhee Shin, James Pearson, Mai Nyugen, Ju-min Park, Khanh Vu, Josh Smith in HANOI, David Brunnstrom and Matt Spetalnick in WASHINGTON; Editing by Robert Birsel and Lincoln Feast